Damages in a Pearland Personal Injury Case

 pain and suffering

-Non-economic damages may also be referred to as general damages.
-These are losses directly suffered by the plaintiff, but to which no direct monetary value can be easily calculated.
-Normally, these losses have no point of reference such as receipts, unlike economic damages.
-However, the medical records may be used to help show these damages.
+Non-economic damages are often referred to as general damages.
+These are losses directly suffered by the plaintiff, but they cannot be easily assigned a direct monetary value.
+Unlike economic damages, which can be supported by receipts, these losses lack a specific reference point.
+However, medical records can be used to help establish these damages.

 Non-economic damages include: